-392 Marlborough was designed by architect Samuel D. Kelley and built in 1885 by building contractor John W. Shapleigh, for speculative sale, one of three contiguous houses (390-392-394 Marlborough).
-John Shapleigh is shown as the owner on the original building permit application, dated September 3, 1885.
+392 Marlborough was designed by architect Samuel D. Kelley and built in 1885-1886 by building contractor John W. Shapleigh, for speculative sale, one of three contiguous houses (390-392-394 Marlborough).
+He is shown as the owner on the original building permit application for 392 Marlborough, dated September 3, 1885.

 Their sons, William Leonard Benedict, an investment banker, and George Wheeler Benedict, a wool merchant, lived with them.

 William Leonard Benedict married in April of 1891 to Maud Benson and they moved to Selkirk Road.

 George Wheeler Benedict married in October of 1891 to Anna Louise Bull.
 They initially lived with William and Frances Benedict at 392 Marlborough, but had moved to the Longwood district of Brookline by 1894.